ghosh64/track-detection/README.md

 # track-detection
 Codebase for Weighted Branch Aggregation based Deep Learning Model for Track Detection in Autonomous Racing@ ICLR 2024, Tiny Papers Track.

 Our code is divided into two branches-FOV and webacnn.
 FOV contains all code related to generating the the upper and lower bound for the Field of View including annotated data files.
-They were annotated manally from the mask images.
 Webacnn contains code related to generating the lane masks used for detecting the lane.

 ## Dataset